 A tax abatement is a reduction of taxes granted by a government to encourage economic development.
 The most common type of tax abatement is a property tax abatement granted to a business as an incentive to come to a city or expand existing operations within the city.
-Tax abatements last for a defined period of time for owners invest additional capital in the business.
+Tax abatements last for a defined period for owners invest additional capital in the business.

 Cities adopt economic development policies regarding tax abatements and other tax incentives.
-These policies force cities to think about what they are willing to do in order to encourage private sector growth.
+These policies force cities to think about what they are willing to do to encourage private sector growth.
 The city’s economic development director is responsible for drafting these economic development policies.

 When a business is satisfied with the tax abatements allowed by policy, the economic development director and city manager make agreements that the city council will almost certainly approve.
-Economic development policies allow a city to set boundaries that the city council will think long and hard about before exceeding.
+Economic development policies enable a city to set boundaries that the city council will think long and hard about before exceeding.

 Cities expect to break even when they grant tax abatements.
 The amount they forgo in tax revenue from the business and spend in added operational costs should be exceeded by the tax revenue increase caused by the business’s economic impact.

 Unless cities make an exception to policy, specific tax abatement amounts are granted according to a formula established in policy.
 A business must bring a certain number of jobs or a certain amount of property value increase to the city.
-The greater the job growth or property value increase, the greater percentage of taxes that will be abated.
+The higher the job growth or property value increase, the higher the percentage of taxes that will be abated.
 Usually, the percentage of taxes abated decreases over time until the business begins paying the full tax bill.